emjose/bombastic-b/README.md

 <br>

--   **Paste this variable in the `.env` file.
+**12. Paste this variable in the `.env` file.
 Assign it the value of your Stripe Publishable API key.**

 ```properties
 REACT_APP_STRIPE_API_KEY = "paste your Publishable API key between the quotes"